prithvipatl/GITS/README.md

 'Reset' intuitively means a HARD reset.
 This functionality does a HARD reset on your branch, and makes it even with the remote branch.
 This aims to simplify the confusion between HARD and the SOFT reset.

 #### gits set
 This functionality sets the parent branch.

 #### gits upstream
 This functionality changes the upstream with a single command.
 No need to manually remove the existing upstream, and adding a new upstream.
 This command will automatically change the upstream for the git repo.
 If there is any existing upstream , it will be overwritten.

-#### gits super reset
+#### gits super-reset
 Have you ever run into a situation, where you had to clone the repository again ?
 Yes, this functionality is exactly for that scenario.
 It will remove the current repository.
 It will clone it again, and add all the 'remote' to this freshly cloned repository.

 #### gits add
 Function that adds files as passed to the gits add command.
 Performs operation as similar to git add command

 #### gits commit
 It is a highly simplified version of git commit command.
 We are actively working on this functionality such that a commit would fail if the unit tests does not pass.
 We can specify the tests that need to pass before the commit can actually happen.

-#### gits create_branch
+#### gits create
 This automatically checks out a new branch from local master , after pulling all the changes from the remote master to local master.
 The idea behind this is that this new branch should have all the latest commits before a developer starts working on them.

 #### gits all-branch